IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 ```
 {:codeblock}

-When starting a replication job,
+When a replication job starts,
-a filter function’s name can be specified in terms of the design document it resides in,
+a filter function’s name is specified as a combination of the design document where it is stored,
 and the filter function’s name.
-You can also specify `query_params`,
+You can also specify a `query_params` value.
-an object containing properties that are passed to the
+This value is an object that contains properties that are passed to the
-filter function in the `query` field of its second (`req`)argument.
+filter function in the `query` field of its second (`req`) argument.

-_Example of starting a filtered replication, using HTTP:_
+_Example of using HTTP to start a filtered replication:_

 ```http
 POST /_replicator HTTP/1.1